 Another very important thing to note: find time to think about how you’ll avoid complicated situations.

-If you play video games for too long and you know it’s almost time to get off, don’t start a new quest to slay dragons just hang out in a farm field or something.
-You’ll thank yourself later.
+If you play video games for too long and you know it’s almost time to get off, don’t start a new quest to slay dragons.
+That’s far too exciting.

 Meditation, or Just Time to Think